coderefinery/DEPRECATED-software-licensing/talk.md

 - No distribution: you can use it in almost any way you can imagine
 - If distributed: depends on the open source license

+### How can somebody find out that you redistribute open source software breaking license terms if you distribute only binaries?

+---

+## Are you allowed to use open source software in a closed source project?

+Depends on whether you distribute it:

+- No distribution: you can use it in almost any way you can imagine
+- If distributed: depends on the open source license

-How can somebody find out that you redistribute open source software breaking license terms if you distribute only binaries?
+### How can somebody find out that you redistribute open source software breaking license terms if you distribute only binaries?

 - Unethical (and illegal)
-- Problematic for your own court case to demonstrate that somebody else stole your closed source code
+- Problematic for your own court case if somebody else stole your closed source code

+---

+## Can I copy-paste code from Stack Overflow into my code?

 ---